vengi-voxel/vengi/docs/FormatSpec.md

 Each node has the FourCC `ENDN` at its end

+> You should not rely on the order of chunks when loading a `vengi` file.

 #### Node Properties

 Node properties are stored in the `PROP` chunk.

-Note: This chunk is only available if the node has properties.
+> Note: This chunk is only available if the node has properties.

 - **FourCC**: `PROP`
 - **Property Count**: 4-byte unsigned integer